 I will try to make this Lighthouse Animation Tutorial as simple as it could be by describing each object and animation used in this presentation.

-About the Lighthouse Animation
+Lighthouse Animation Assets Info.

 - A total of 5 Objects and 5 animations have been applied on the 1st and 2nd slides.